bushblade/Mern-Ecommerce/notes.md

 redirect in LoginScreen always evaluates to truthy so pointless ternary in Link.

-Why do we have separate state for a registered user to a login user?
+Why do we have separate state for a registered user to a login user and update a user? its the same logic repeated 4 times with duplicate state.
 Also the logout action doesn't need to return a function in the course code.
 Lot of replicating of same data - useInfo, userDetails, userRegister should be just one user.